Mississippi lawmakers just killed a bill that would expand postpartum care

 “If birthing people had more access to health care in that timeline, then perhaps we wouldn’t see the level of morbidity and mortality we do,” she added.

-The United States has the highest maternal mortality rate of any developing country, and research shows that 60 percent of the country’s maternal deaths are preventable.
+The United States has the highest maternal mortality rate of any developed country, and research shows that 60 percent of the country’s maternal deaths are preventable.

 Currently, 26 states have moved to expand postpartum Medicaid coverage to last a year after giving birth, according to the Kaiser Family Foundation.
 A provision of the American Rescue Plan Act that will go into effect April 1 aims to reduce maternal-health disparities by allowing states to extend Medicaid coverage to one year after giving birth.
 It still will require states to opt-in, however, making such an extension in many states unlikely.